return/swift-haiku-build/README.md

 `sh ./build-source.sh`
 </center>

 **_This script is meant to be run on Haiku.
-Building it on other systems may also work, but could fail to compile (Especially the Swift 3.1 port)_**
+Building it on other systems may also work, but may fail to compile (Especially the Swift 3.1 port)_**

  Build the toolchain with this script below, depending if you want a Debug or Release version: